This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-If you have any ingredients leftover from this small loaf bread recipe, check out our Leftover Ingredients Recipe Finder.
+If you have leftover ingredients from this small loaf bread recipe, check out our Leftover Ingredients Recipe Finder.

 How To Make A Small Loaf Of French Bread

-- Combine Ingredients: In a large mixing bowl, add flour, salt, honey, olive oil, and water.
-Sprinkle yeast over the water to dissolve.
-Mix using a stand mixer or by hand.
-If using a stand mixer, start with the paddle attachment until the dough begins to come together.
+In a large bowl, add the flour, salt, honey, olive oil, and warm water.
+Sprinkle the yeast over the water and let it dissolve.
+Mix with a stand mixer or by hand.
+If using a stand mixer, start with the paddle attachment until the dough comes together.

 - First Rise